 Human exposure to air pollution is now largely associated with transport emissions.
 The effects of this pollution are not confined to Scotland's cities but occur in many of the country's built areas.
 Where air quality objectives are not being met, Local Authorities have a duty under section 83(10 of the Environment Act 1995 to designate Air Quality Management Areas (AQMAs), where plans must be implemented to improve air quality.
 All air quality objectives are currently being met within the Cairngorms National Park and therefore no AQMAs exist within its boundary (the nearest AQMAs are located in Aberdeen and Inverness).
-It is therefore unlikely that the NPPP will cause air quality objectives to be exceeded.
+It is therefore unlikely that the Strategy will cause air quality objectives to be exceeded.

-Nevertheless, the influence spatial planning has over traffic levels means that air quality could be a policy concern.
-In particular, the potential for increasing pollutants associated with traffic emissions such as PM10 (Figure 13) and Nitrogen dioxide (NO2) (Figure 14) needs to be given consideration.
+Nevertheless, as a Strategy designed to attract a greater number of visits to Cairngorm and Glenmore, and indeed the National Park as a whole, it is clear that the Strategy could have an impact on traffic levels.
+Therefore, the Strategy's potential for increasing pollutants associated with traffic emissions such as PM10 (Figure 21) and Nitrogen dioxide (NO2) (Figure 22) needs to be given consideration.
 Spatial data on the emission of both is available from the UK National Atmospheric Emissions Inventory for 2012.
 As might be expected, the highest emissions for both are located along the A9 and within National Park's main settlements of Aviemore, Grantown-on-Spey and Ballater, where traffic volumes are greatest.

-Figure 13 Emissions of PM10 in tonnes in the Cairngorms National Park in 2012.
+Figure 21 Emissions of PM10 in tonnes in the Cairngorms National Park in 2012.

 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown copyright and database right 2015.
 All rights reserved.
-Ordnance Survey Licence number 100040965 Cairngorms National Park Authority.
-Department of Environment Food and Rural Affairs © National Atmospheric Emissions Inventory.
+Ordnance Survey Licence number 100040965 Cairngorms National Park Authority. © Department of Environment Food and Rural Affairs © National Atmospheric Emissions Inventory.

 Scottish Household Survey data for 2012 / 2013 (Scottish Government, 2014) indicates that private motorised vehicle use is the main mode of transport for the LAs that cover the National Park's area, ranging from around 77% in Aberdeenshire to around 65% in Highland.
 While specific data for the National Park is unavailable, it is assumed that due to the area's rurality, a similar level of use exists within its boundary.
 Indeed, Census information collected on household access to cars or vans supports this assumption (see Topic 5: Material Asset, p.
-96) Road traffic is on the increase across Scotland (Transport Scotland, 2014) and owing to population growth and increasing visitor numbers, is also likely to rise within the National Park over the Plan period.
+104) Road traffic is on the increase across Scotland (Transport Scotland, 2014) and owing to population growth and increasing visitor numbers, is also likely to rise within the National Park over the Plan period.
 It is estimated that the A9 alone will see a growth in traffic in the region of 10 to 15%, even without the effects of the planned dualling (Transport Scotland, 2013).

-Figure 14 Emissions of Nitrogen Oxides (NO_x) as NO2 in tonnes in the Cairngorms National Park in 2012.
+Figure 22 Emissions of Nitrogen Oxides (NOx) as NO2 in tonnes in the Cairngorms National Park in 2012.

 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown copyright and database right 2015.
 All rights reserved.
-Ordnance Survey Licence number 100040965 Cairngorms National Park Authority.
-Department of Environment Food and Rural Affairs © National Atmospheric Emissions Inventory.
+Ordnance Survey Licence number 100040965 Cairngorms National Park Authority. © Department of Environment Food and Rural Affairs © National Atmospheric Emissions Inventory.

-The Plan's spatial strategy will therefore need to carefully consider its impact on traffic levels and seek to avoid adverse effects on air quality.
-It will also need to consider its relationship with the A9 Dualling Strategy (Transport Scotland, 2015), which is predicted to result in a reduction in ambient roadside carbon, NO_x and particulate levels through resultant improved traffic flows (Transport Scotland, 2013).
+The Strategy will therefore need to carefully consider its impact on traffic levels and seek to avoid adverse effects on air quality.
+It will also need to consider its relationship with the A9 Dualling Strategy (Transport Scotland, 2015), which is predicted to result in a reduction in ambient roadside carbon, NOx and particulate levels through resultant improved traffic flows (Transport Scotland, 2013).